akitenkrad/docker-images/README.md

-# jupyter-docker
+# python-docker
-a docker environment for jupyter lab
+a docker environment for python